 There are many different types of these mowers available, including the electric self propelled lawn mower, with or without a power cord, and gas mowers.
-Be sure to check out our self propelled lawn mower reviews to find out which type is the best for your lawn.
+Be sure to check out our reviews to find out which type is the best self propelled lawn mower for you.

 - Requires less effort from you and mows with ease.

 - Can tackle most types of grass, including tough grass.